 MEDICAL FORMS: In order to camp or attend Troop activities, the Part A medical form is required for activities lasting less than 72 hours.
 Part B and Part C forms are required for all other activities and must be signed by a qualified physician.
 The forms must be renewed on a yearly basis.
 Sports Physicals are not accepted by the BSA.

-ELECTRONIC EQUIPMENT: Cell phones, iPods and MP3 players are strongly discouraged.
-Cell phones should only be used to contact parent(s) in an emergency.
+ELECTRONIC EQUIPMENT: Cell phones, iPods and MP3 players are not allowed.
+Adults have cell phones should there be a need to contact a parent(s) in an emergency.

 FUND RAISERS: Troop 273 sells BSA Trail’s End popcorn in the fall and Malley’s chocolate candy bars in the spring.
 Members are asked to participate in each fundraiser or make a donation to the Troop.
 A portion of each fundraiser goes to the troop (to pay for equipment and activities) while another portion goes to the scout for his “Scout Bucks Account” that can be used to fund scout related activities (uniforms, fees, camps and equipment).

-COMMUNICATION: A Troop newsletter is typically distributed during the first meeting of each month.
+COMMUNICATION: A Troop newsletter is distributed every Sunday morning through email.
 It contains a schedule of current and upcoming events along with pertinent information and announcements.
-Our troop also has a web-site available at: www.troop273-stow.com along with a private Facebook Group for members only (you must be a member to view the content).
+Our troop also has a web-site available at: tmweb.troopmaster.com/Website/Home along with a private Facebook Group for members only (you must be a member to view the content).
 The preferred method of communication is through email but we do provide a phone list of the various patrols and adult leaders.